gcanti/fp-ts/docs/modules/ReaderIO.ts.md

 ## asks

-Projects a value from the global context in a `ReaderTask`.
+Projects a value from the global context in a `ReaderIO`.

 **Signature**